N3WWN/gce_deployment_guide/README.md

 When you have located the VM instance you wish to log into, make sure it has a green checkmark and click on the VM name.

+TODO - include screenshot of the instance page with green checkmark

 Under `Details`, there is a `Remote Access` section at the top.
 You will see a `SSH` button there.
 Clicking that button will transfer the ssh keys to the VM and log you into the VM via a new browser window.

+TODO - include screenshot of the VM instance details page

 There is also a drop-down to the right of the SSH button which has other options for accessing the instance.

+TODO - include screenshot of the SSH dropdown

 If you wish to ssh into the instance from another ssh client, scroll down to the bottom of the VM instance details page and locate the `SSH Keys` section.
 This section lists the username(s) and the public portion of the ssh key(s) that are able to log into the instance.